astropy/astropy/docs/development/pd/contributing_codebase.rst

-All optional dependencies should be documented in :ref:`install.optional_dependencies` and the minimum required version should be set in the ``pandas.compat._optional.VERSIONS`` dict.
+All optional dependencies should be documented in :ref:`install.optional_dependencies` and the minimum required version should be set in the ``astropy.compat._optional.VERSIONS`` dict.

 Backwards compatibility
 -----------------------

-Please try to maintain backward compatibility. pandas has lots of users with lots of existing code, so don't break it if at all possible.
+Please try to maintain backward compatibility. astropy has lots of users with lots of existing code, so don't break it if at all possible.
 If you think breakage is required, clearly state why as part of the pull request.
 Also, be careful when changing method signatures and add deprecation warnings where needed.
 Also, add the deprecated sphinx directive to the deprecated functions or methods.

-If a function with the same arguments as the one being deprecated exist, you can use the ``pandas.util._decorators.deprecate``:
+If a function with the same arguments as the one being deprecated exist, you can use the ``astropy.util._decorators.deprecate``:

 .. code-block:: python

-    from pandas.util._decorators import deprecate
+    from astropy.util._decorators import deprecate

     deprecate('old_func', 'new_func', '1.1.0')